Cycling in Singapore: 2010s - Government investment, bicycle sharing

 A National Cycling Plan was first outlined as part of the Urban Redevlopment Authority (URA) Draft Master Plan in 2013, as the government acknowledged the increasing use of cycling as a mode of transport.
-At that point, the Land Transport Authority (LTA) had rolled out the "Cycling Town" initiative, with 6.4km dedicated cycling paths already completed in these towns.
+At that point, the Land Transport Authority (LTA) had rolled out the "Cycling Town" initiative, with 6.4 km dedicated cycling paths already completed in these towns.
 However, transport minister Lui Tuck Yew vetoed the suggestion of demarcating cycling lanes on roads, claiming that it would lead to more accidents.
-The National Cycling Plan was adopted into the LTA's 2013 Land Transport Master Plan.
+The National Cycling Plan was adopted into the LTA's 2013 Land Transport Master Plan, with the aim of providing 'a cyclist-friendly, well-connected network providing safe and healthy cycling for all'.